mitre/emasser/README.md

   ```bash
     docker pull mitre/emasser:latest
   ```

-**Notes:**
+**Docker Notes:**
 - Docker Options
   - `--rm` Automatically remove the container when it exits
   - `-v` Bind mount a volume
 - path-to-secrets
-  - Path to the `.env` file and the appropriate eMASS certificates (key. pem and client.pem).
+  - Is the path to the `.env` file and the appropriate eMASS certificates (key.pem and client.pem).
-  - For example, if the `.env` is located in the same directory where the `docker run` is executed.
-Running the command in a Windows platform would look like this:
+  - For example, if the `.env` is located in the same directory where the `docker run` is executed, running the command in a Windows platform would look like this:

       ```
       docker run --rm -v %cd%/.:/data mitre/emasser:latest